 7) I made a few new friends.

-him to run one last mile, even though his time was iffy!
+Pam Smith running with my husband Jerry.
+She encouraged him to run one last mile, even though his time was iffy!
+He did make it before the six hour cut off! |

 Since we were seeing the same faces over and over people start visiting.
 I felt like people visited more in this race than any other race I have ran.
 I met Randall from Newport.
 My Hoka friend.
 Flag guy (later found out his name is Dean).
 Ultra runner Pam Smith.
 Pam just recently ran on the 2017 USA Women's National 24 hour running team.
 It was a privilege to run a lap with her.
 She is very encouraging and took the time to get to know many of us runners that day by name!